wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-14: Add namelist option for GrADS outputs

+Add an option "outformat" in puma_namelist to control if enable outputs in GrADS format.
+This feature, output in GrADS format, is just working for serial and OpenMP mode, but MPI mode.
+Still in debuging.

 ## 2017-Apr-13: Add new output in GrADS format

 To better facilitate those users without burner.x and netCDF library, I add the new option of writting outputs in GrADS format, which is a well-known independ, fast, and easy-to-convert format.